kankaanpaaverneri/Tetris/README.md

 # Tetris
 ### Command Line Tetris.

+* User can rotate tetrominos by pressing R and then enter.
-<p>User can rotate tetrominos by using WASD and then pressing enter. </p>
+* User can move using WASD and then pressing then enter.

 ### Build System
 * Make